 The Saddle Tan is a dark tan color.
 From some angles it can look almost caramel or cognac colored.
 It can also look like the light brown color of an old horse saddle.

 The Vintage Brown color is a darker shade of brown but it’s not “super dark” brown.
 It’s got a more vintage look to it.
 If you’ve ever seen a 75 year old leather bag, you’ll know what I mean.
 Our Vintage Brown color also has a slight hint of burgundy to it.
 To be clear, it is not burgundy and it is not red in any way.
 But there’s just enough of a hint of burgundy to the brown to give it a unique and rich color that looks really amazing in person.

-Our hardware is solid, but specially formulated not to be too heavy.
-We use matching antique brass hardware throughout the briefcase.
 The front strap is a simple easy-access stud closure.
 There are no cheap or fake closures that will break.
 Our shoulder strap uses a buckle just like a belt.
 I prefer this to the sliders that are common in the mass-market bags.
 It seems like the sliders always slide when they’re not supposed to.
 With our buckle, you can set it and forget it.
 This bag is designed to be carried primarily on the shoulder or cross-body, but we also included a grab handle on the back for quick grabs.

 Despite its fairly minimal design, this Messenger Bag is actually packed with some very useful features.
 Here’s a list of some of the key features: